Few-Shot Segmentation via Cycle-Consistent Transformer: Experiments

 \subsection{Qualitative results}

 In Figure~\ref{fig:vis}, we show some qualitative results generated by our model on Pascal-$5^i$.
-Our cycle-consistent attention in the transformer block can improve the segmentation quality by suppressing possible harmful information from support.
+Our cycle-consistent attention can improve the segmentation quality by suppressing possible harmful information from support.
 For instance, without cycle-consistency, the model misclassifies trousers as “cow” in the first row, baby's hair as “cat” in the second row, and a fraction of mountain as “car” in the third row, while our model rectifies these part as background.
 However, in the first row, our CyCTR still segments part of the trousers as "cow" and the right boundary of the segmentation mask is slightly worse than the model without cycle-consistency.
-The reason comes from the extreme differences between query and support, \textit{i.e.} the support image indicates a "cattle" but the query image contains a milk cow.
-The cycle-consistency may over-suppress the positive region in support features, which may be a potential direction to further investigate to improve our method.
+The reason comes from the extreme differences between query and support, \textit{i.e.} the support image shows a "cattle" but the query image contains a milk cow.
+The cycle-consistency may over-suppress the positive region in support images.
+Solving such issue may be a potential direction to investigate to improve our method further.